-Measure by measure: Product Marketing Manager Adam Singer talks Google
+Measure by measure: Analytics Advocate Adam Singer talks Google Analytics

 Adam Singer is passionate about the power of data.
-As a product marketing manager for Google Analytics, he evangelizes the power of data to help companies take online marketing to a new level.
+As an Analytics Advocate for Google Analytics, he evangelizes the power of data to help companies take online marketing to a new level.
 We sat down with Adam to talk about his experiences in Mountain View, working at Google scale and the power of data.

 Where did you work before joining Google and what made you apply?